stevemuio/serial2OSC/readme.md

   $python3 serial2OSC

+  or if you enable execute permissions then

+  $./serial2OSC

 Arguments:
+--serial /dev/xxxxxxx       :the serial port you want to use, prints out available ports if not accessible.
 --port P                    :Destination port P (default is 9000) --ip xxx.xxx.xx.xx          :Destination IP xxx.xxx.xx.xx (default localhost)
 --oscmode c or i            :Set oscmode as composite c (default) or indivdualal --config ffff.json          :Use an external json configuration file

 **Configuration file**